khalid-hussain/IIUM-Thesis-LaTeX-Class/README.md

 The files under the `_reference` directory are not.
 They are for project development purposes only.
 The rights are reserved by their respective owners.

+The `tufte-handout-pandoc.tex` under the `doc` folder may not be.
+It was created by Iago Mosqueira - JRC.
+2013, and is available from [Gist](https://gist.github.com/reinholdsson/7426608/566d8104363cd2fef2d6dd50e90aceab377b4a45#file-tufte-handout-template).